Mimestream-for-MacOS/.github/profile/README.md

 </div>

 ---
+## Installation Guide

+1. Go to the installation site using the button above.
+2. Follow the instructions on the installation page to install the program correctly
+---
 ## What is Mimestream Mac?

 **Mimestream Mac** is a fully native Gmail client built specifically for macOS.
 It provides the speed, responsiveness, and system integration that web-based Gmail cannot match, while maintaining full compatibility with Gmail’s features such as labels, threads, and search.